AmyB47/dsp/lessons/statistics/3-1-actual_biased.md

 The mean of the actual distribution rounded to two decimal places is 1.02.

 The mean of the biased distribution rounded to two decimal places is 2.40.

+It is not surprising the mean of the actual distribution is less than the mean of the biased distribution, since the biased distribution did not capture any households with no children.